gabrielhsp/chuck-norris-jokes/README.md

 ## Project Dependencies
 This project use `CocoaPods` as dependency manager, so you will need to install him.

-After installing `CocoaPods`, inside the project workspace folder, run the command: `pod install`.
+After installing, inside the project workspace folder, run the command: `pod install`.

 This command will install all the dependencies used inside the project.